Wall Street investor Hwang, once worth billions, arrested

 It said the schemes also caused millions of dollars in losses for innocent Archegos employees who had been required to allocate to the firm a substantial amount of their pay as deferred compensation.

-Separate civil charges against Hwang and Halligan were brought by the Securities and Exchange Commission.
+Separate civil charges against Hwang and Halligan, 45, of Syosset, were brought by the Securities and Exchange Commission.

 In a release, SEC Chair Gary Gensler said: “The collapse of Archegos last spring demonstrated how activities by one firm can have far-reaching implications for investors and market participants.”